koder77/l1vm/README.md

 <h2>Credits</h2>
 Thanks goes to: <br>
-Florian Bruder (sportfloh) for helping on the macOS port.
+Florian Bruder (sportfloh) for helping on the macOS port. <br>
-Cedric Kienzler (cedi) for helping setup GitHub Actions .yaml script.
+Cedric Kienzler (cedi) for helping setup GitHub Actions .yaml script. <br>
 Andreas Weber (Andy1978) for fixing some serious bugs. <br>
 The team behind SDL and A. Schiffler (ferzkopp) for their great work! <br>
 The author of genann networks library: Lewis Van Winkle (codeplea). <br>